timOTdev/0034_web_developer_bootcamp/notes.md

 ## Introduction to Mongoose Pt.
 1
 - Objectives:
 1. What is Mongoose?
-- an ODM (Oject Document Mapper) is a way to write javascript that will interact with mongodb
+- an ODM (Object Document Mapper) is a way to write javascript that will interact with mongodb
 - an elegant mongodb object modeling for node.js
 - a package from npm which we use to interact with mongodb database